-This collection provides statistics relating to the number and characteristics of alleged offenders (hereafter referred to as "offenders") aged 10 years and over who have been proceeded against by police during the 12 month reference period 1 July 2014 to 30 June 2015, as well as selected data for the reference periods 2008-09 through to 2013-14.
+This publication presents statistics relating to the number and characteristics of alleged offenders (hereafter referred to as “offenders”) aged 10 years and over who have been proceeded against by police during the 12 month reference period 1 July 2015 to 30 June 2016, as well as selected data for the reference periods 2008–09 through to 2014–15.
 This includes their age, sex, Indigenous Status, principal offence, and how often they have been proceeded against by police within the reference period, as well as a count of proceedings comprising court and non-court actions.
-Experimental statistics on offenders of family and domestic violence offences are also provided for the first time.

 Recorded Crime – Offenders features two distinct counting units: offenders and proceedings.

-For data relating to the profile of offenders, an offender is only counted once regardless of how many times he or she may have been dealt with by police during the reference period.
-For example, if an offender committed offences on two different dates during the reference year and police proceeded against the offender for each separate incident, the offender is only counted once.
+For the offender population, a person is only counted once regardless of how many times he or she may have been dealt with by police during the reference period.
+For example, if a person committed offences on two different dates during the reference year and police proceeded against them for each separate incident, the person would be only counted once.

-Offender rates for all data presented in this edition are calculated using Estimated Resident Population (ERP) data based on the 2011 Census of Population and Housing and expressed as the number of offenders per 100,000 population.
+Offender rates presented in this edition are calculated using Estimated Resident Population (ERP) data (derived from Australian Demographic Statistics (cat. no. 3101.0)) and expressed as the number of offenders per 100,000 population.